andre4freelance/microcloud/singelnode/README.md

 ```bash
 sudo snap install lxd
 ```

 ---

 ## 3. Install Microcloud and MicroOVN

-Since this is a single node setup, you only need to install Microcloud and MicroOVN (Ceph is not required):
+For a single node setup, install Microcloud and MicroOVN (Ceph is not required):
+Since this is you only need to
 ```bash
 sudo snap install microcloud microovn
 ```